Small-world network

 A small-world network is a graph characterized by a high clustering coefficient and low distances.
-In an example of the social network, high clustering implies the high probability that two friends of one person are friends themselves.
+In an example of a social network, high clustering implies the high probability that two friends of one person are friends themselves.
 The low distances, on the other hand, mean that there is a short chain of social connections between any two people (this effect is known as six degrees of separation).
 Specifically, a small-world network is defined to be a network where the typical distance L between two randomly chosen nodes (the number of steps required) grows proportionally to the logarithm of the number of nodes N in the network, that is: